TrendingTechnology/saga/readme.md

 }
 ```

-A `switch` statement runs the first case whose value is equal to the condition expression, unlike the one in a lot of languages.
-The first case that succeeds is ran and returned, and so does the block it follows.

-`switch` statements like all others return expressions.
+A `switch` expression executes and returns the first `case` block that matches the expression provided after the `switch` keyword.

 ```so
 import time